Use Studio One and Instrument Presets for Large Orchestral Projects

 Studio One’s workflow makes extensive use of a ‘drag-and-drop’ approach, which I find a very intuitive way to get creative juices flowing quickly and build a track as I go, rather than starting from a pre-built template.

-However, for those of us who often deal with large orchestral projects and that complexity that can entail, templates can be a huge timesaver and workflow booster.
+However, for those of us who often deal with large orchestral projects and the complexity that entails, templates can be a huge timesaver and workflow booster.

 So is it possible, or sensible, to build large orchestral templates in Studio One?